Christine Darby // Published: March 2023 // Updated: September 2024

 The answers to these questions will tell you a lot about the particular style or approach of the group you are considering.
 In general, make sure an experienced SEO is on the team you choose—learn how to identify high-quality SEOs.

-3. How holistic is the approach?
+3. How holistic is your approach?

 4. What platform is your own site built on?
 Why?